astroseger/my-platform-pipeline-1/test1/README.md

 group one endpoint)
 * run_client.sh  - make a call to the service
-* run_treasurer.sh - run treasurer server in order to see list of claimed channels, and claim your channles
+* run_treasurer.sh - run treasurer server in order to see list of claimed channels, and claim your channels

+Test should be run on clean environment in the given order.